 Students may have vehicles, but need to check with a staff member before operating their car, motorcycle, or other vehicle at Fairwood or to drive off campus.
 Student vehicles should be parked in the upper lot.

-Free Weekends are scheduled throughout the year.
+are scheduled throughout the year.
 The campus is closed to students at these times, except by special permission.
-Students who need to return early from free weekends (or vacations) must receive prior permission by the staff.
+Students who need to return more than three hours early from free weekends (or vacations) must receive prior permission by the staff.

 Trips to the dentist or doctor will be provided, as well as travel to make necessary connections at airports, bus and train stations.
 Students will pay for gas.
 A $30 surcharge applies to any trips between 11 p.m. and 6 a.m.

 Fees and Deposits

 All students must commit to one of the three payment options by the end of orientation week.
-Students must have paid the entirety of the room and board fee before a certificate of completion will be granted at graduation.
+Students must have paid the entirety of all fees before a certificate of completion will be granted at graduation.

 All students will pay a non-refundable Activity and Special Equipment fee ($75), a Health and Safety Fee ($50), and an Internet fee ($50), due at orientation.
 At the same time they will also make a Book Deposit ($75) and a General Deposit ($50) for room and tool damages or miscellaneous expenses.
 This deposit will be used as needed through the year; the balance will be refunded after graduation or written notification of withdrawal, upon confirmation that all bills are paid, dorm rooms are cleaned, and summer work is completed.
 To cover additional electric usage, non-essential appliances such as personal refrigerators, toasters, and coffee makers have yearly fees of $40 per appliance.

 If a student chooses to terminate his attendance at Fairwood Bible Institute, whether during the school year or during the summer, a letter of withdrawal should be submitted to the Director of Admissions stating when and why.
 Failure to submit such a letter before the start of the next school year will mean that the student forfeits all deposits.
 Students who withdraw early during the year may receive the unpaid balance of the room and board fee on a pro-rated basis.